QianqianShan/RSpice/README.md

 #> [1] ".title test "  "R1 1 2 5k"     "R2 2 0 5k"     "VDD 1 0 DC 10"
 #> [5] ".op"           ".end"

+# or equivalently, define the circuit in R or read it from local file
+# the netlist must start with a .title line and end with .end
+toyexample <- c(".title test ", "R1 1 2 5k", "R2 2 0 5k",
+                "VDD 1 0 DC 10", ".op", ".end")

 # initialize Ngspice and load the circuit
-circ <- circuitLoad(toyexample, dylibpath, dylibname, listing = TRUE)
+circ <- circuitLoad(toyexample)
-#> Finding libngspice.so now ...
-#> The default path for Ngspice shared library is:
+#> The default path for Ngspice shared library: /usr/local/lib is searched.
-#>  /usr/local/lib
+#> The default dylibname for ngspice shared library libngspice is searched.
 #> Your are using 64-bit R version, please make sure your Ngspice shared library is 64-bit too.
-#> The default path for standard configuration file, spinit, is: /usr/local/share/ngspice/scripts
+#> Searching for standard configuration file, spinit, at /usr/local/share/ngspice/scripts...
-#> The default path for the code models for XSPICE is:
+#>  Searching default path for the code models for XSPICE at /usr/local/lib/ngspice...
-#> /usr/local/lib/ngspice/
-#> Ignore the warning message "can't find init file" if XSPICE is not used.
-#>
-#>  Shared library exists in the following directories, the first is used.
-#> [1] "/usr/local/lib/libngspice.so"
-#> Initializing  libngspice.so now...
+#> Initializing ngspice now...
-#> Start loading /usr/local/lib/libngspice.so
 #> /usr/local/lib/libngspice.so loaded successfully.
 #> stdout ******
 #> stdout ** ngspice-28 shared library